 How to write an essay

-- understanding the question
+- Understand the question.

-- researching and gathering helpful resources
+- Research and gather helpful resources.

-- putting together an essay plan
+- Put together an essay plan.

-- writing the essay
+- Write the essay.

-- tackling the introduction and conclusion
+- Tackle the introduction and conclusion.

-- reviewing what you’ve written.
+- Review what you've written.

 Understand the question